 Occupational hazards.
 Any job that requires repetitive bending and lifting has a high incidence of back injury (e.g., construction worker, nurse).
 Jobs that require long hours of standing without a break (e.g., barber) or sitting in a chair (e.g., software developer) that does not support the back well also puts the person at greater risk.

 Sedentary lifestyle.
 Lack of regular exercise increases risks for occurrence of lower back pain, and increases the likely severity of the pain.

 Excess weight.
 Being overweight increases stress on the lower back, as well as other joints (e.g. knees) and is a risk factor for certain types of back pain symptoms.

 Poor posture.
 Any type of prolonged poor posture will, over time, substantially increase the risk of developing back pain.
 Examples include slouching over a computer keyboard, driving hunched over the steering wheel, lifting improperly.

 Pregnancy.
 Pregnant women are more likely to develop back pain due carrying excess body weight in the front, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
-Learn more about Back Pain in Pregnancy.

 Smoking.
 People who smoke are more likely to develop back pain than those who don’t smoke.
 Understand the relationship between smoking and back pain.